 FUNCTIONAL UNIT Providing a thermal insulation on 1 m2 of product with a thermal resistance of 1 K.m2.W11 SYSTEM BOUNDARIES Cradle to Grave: Mandatory stages = A1-3, A4-5, B1-7, C1-4.
 Optional stage = D not taken into account REFERENCE SERVICE LIFE (RSL) 50 years CUT-OFF RULES In the case that there is not enough information, the process energy and materials representing less than 1% of the whole energy and mass used can be excluded (if they do not cause significant impacts).
 The addition of all the inputs and outputs excluded cannot be bigger than the 5% of the whole mass and energy used, as well of the emissions to environment occurred.
 Flows related to human activities such as employee transport are excluded.
 The construction of plants, production of machines and transportation systems are excluded since the related flows are supposed to be negligible compared to the production of the building product when compared at these systems lifetime level.
-ALLOCATIONS • GEOGRAPHICAL COVERAGE Argentina production 2015 AND TIME PERIOD Argentina transportation 2015
+ALLOCATIONS Allocation criteria are based on mass GEOGRAPHICAL COVERAGE AND TIME PERIOD Argentina production 2015 Argentina transportation 2015